dbiir/RedT/README.md

 RedT
 =======
+Implementation of the paper "Efficient Distributed Transaction Processing in Heterogeneous Networks".

 RedT is a novel distributed transaction processing protocol that works in heterogeneous networks, it extends two-phase commitment (a.b.a.
 2PC) by decomposing transactions into sub-transactions in terms of the data center granularity, and proposing a pre-write-log mechanism that is able to eliminate the log synchronization in the prepare phase.